-Before you get started, make sure to round up all your ingredients to make things nice and speedy in the kitchen! 😉 Preheat the oven to 350f degrees and lightly grease a 9×9-inch baking dish or use a springform pan.
-In a large mixing bowl, mix together the cornmeal, flour, cheese, green onions, green bell pepper, and canned green chili peppers until well blended.
+Preheat the oven to 350F degrees and lightly grease a 9×9-inch baking dish or use a springform pan.
+In a large mixing bowl, mix together the cornmeal, flour, cheese, green onions, green bell pepper, and canned green chili peppers until blended.

 Stir in the eggs, creamed corn, and milk.
+Do not over mix.
+Stir just until combined.
 Spread the batter out into the prepared pan.